GabrielKiesshau/awesome-smbx/README.md

 * [customblockanim.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=23899) - This script lets you customize blocks kinda like you would customise NPCs, BGOs and effects in txt files.
 * [Custom Lift Platform](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24285) - SMW Lift Platform, but it's a bit different.
 * [Eating Vine Heads](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24117) - Vine heads that replicate Super Mario World's more closely, eating blocks that don't block their path - and solid blocks, too, if they're directly above where they spawn!
 They'll also eat NPCs like coins, and can be configured to eat a lot more or a lot less.
 Comes in regular, mutant, and player-controlled variations.
+* [Exclusive Blocks](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24091) - Toggled blocks that come in four colors and can be toggled between solid and passthrough with a switch NPC or switch block of the same color.
 * [Fake Frozen Blocks](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24254) - Script that adds an outlined block that when shot with an iceball turns into an ice block.
 * [Falling Spike](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24261) - Falling Spike from Super Mario World.
 * [Fishbone(SMM)](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24022) - This is the targeting fishbone from Super Mario Maker.